HYU-SDP-IamJAVAman/Invaders-SDP-Deprecated/README.md

 # Space Invaders
+> **Notice: This repository is no longer used after the midterm presentation.
+The latest repository is [here](https://github.com/HYU-SDP-IamJAVAman/Invaders-SDP).**

 > Course: Software Development Practices (CES2024) - Tuesday Class (24-2-24349)
 This course project focuses on creating a prototype based on the video game [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders).
 The aim is to apply and validate best practices in software engineering.
 The original code repository can be found at [RobertoIA/Invaders](https://github.com/RobertoIA/Invaders).